10 Low Cost Gift Ideas for Acrylic Painters

 4. Brush Cleaner Soap

 It’s very important to clean acrylic painting brushes promptly and thoroughly, using water and a mild soap.

 There are on the market some good brush cleaner soaps that efficiently clean brushes.

-The Master Brush Cleaner makes some low cost and efficient brush soaps.
+The Master Brush Cleaner makes some low cost and very effective brush soaps.

-There are so many acrylic mediums, each has a slightly different purpose or can create very unique effects like crackling, sandpaper, transparency, etc. They all could make great gifts, especially to a painter that enjoys exploring new techniques and create interesting textures.
+There are so many acrylic mediums, each has a slightly different purpose or can create a unique effect like crackling, sandpaper, transparency, etc. They all could make great gifts, especially to a painter that enjoys exploring new techniques and create interesting textures.

 Personally, I love mediums that create texture, like thickening gels or molding paste.